Facial Cupping & Gua Sha

 Gently Sculpt and Improve Lymphatic Flow

-Facial cupping uses specialized handheld glass cups with a soft squeeze bulb to create gentle suction on the skin.
+Facial cupping uses small glass cups to create gentle suction that lifts and glides across the skin.

 Benefits can include…